 We will usually prepare an engagement letter when we establish a professional relationship with a client.
 The engagement letter states the legal services that we expect to provide and the partner responsible for the client and the staff, including specialists, generally assigned to the client.
 Further, the engagement letter may contain a fee agreement.

 We provide the client with a detailed description of our fee calculation method or an estimate of the expected fees.
-If we have provided the client with an estimate, and we expect that our total fees will exceed the estimated amount, we will notify the client as soon as possible.
+If we have provided the client with an estimate and we expect that our total fees will exceed the estimated amount, we will notify the client as soon as possible.
 If the client is a private individual, we will always notify the client in writing.

 We may ask our clients to deposit the expected fees or part thereof.
 Normally, we request deposits from clients with whom we do not have a regular or longstanding professional relationship.

-In addition to our fees, the client must pay for the expenses incurred by us in connection with our work, e.g. fees, travel and accommodation expenses and some copy and transport expenses.
+In addition to our fees, the client must pay for the expenses incurred by us in connection with our work, e.g. fees and charges, travel and accommodation expenses and some copy and transport expenses.
 Such expenses will always be specified.
 We will notify the client of expected expenses, including public authority fees and transport expenses etc., and we reserve the right to request prepayment of any amount necessary to pay for such expenses.

 Payments to Accura must be made in accordance with the payment information stated in our invoices.

 Accura handles all client funds entrusted to us in accordance with Danish legislation and the client account rules of the Danish Bar and Law Society (Klientkontovedtægten).
 All funds will be deposited in client accounts with our banks.
 Accura holds client accounts with the following banks:

 Any interest on the amounts will accrue to the relevant client in accordance with the rules of the Danish Bar and Law Society.
 Similarly, any negative deposit interest rates will be charged to the client and set off against client account deposits.